leilaghazvini/leilaghazvini.github.io/_pages/resume.md

 # Experience
 - **Graduate Intern**
   - *Institution:* LA Metro Spatial Analysis and Research Department
   - *Year:* 2024-present
   - *Description:*
-    - Conducting spatial analysis using ArcGIS pro and Excel for Metro’s Short and Long Range Development plans
+    - Conducting spatial analysis using ArcGIS Pro and Excel for Metro’s Short and Long Range Development plans
-    - Supporting the Research team in with data processing and GIS mapping
+    - Supporting the Research team with data processing and GIS mapping
-    - Preparing presentations on research findings building on knowledge of scientific method
+    - Preparing presentations on research findings, building on knowledge of the scientific method
-    - Performing geospatial data cleaning and quality control, ensuring data accuracy and consistency which reduced errors in final reports
+    - Performing geospatial data cleaning and quality control, ensuring data accuracy and consistency, which reduced errors in final reports
-    - Troubleshooting errors to gain an in depth understanding of data processing
+    - Troubleshooting errors to gain an in-depth understanding of data processing
 - **Tutor**
   - *Institution:* Study Hut
   - *Year:* 2023-2024
   - *Description:*
-    - Successfully tutored 50+ students in a variety of subjects including Algebra, Geometry, Biology, and Chemistry, English, History
+    - Successfully tutored 50+ students in a variety of subjects including Algebra, Geometry, Biology, Chemistry, English, and History
     - Provided individualized and engaged instruction for all students
     - Facilitated clear communication with parents of students
 - **Office Assistant**